 Here we begin to see the difference between a statement about statistics and a statement about causation.

-As another example, suppose we intervene to reduce the number of people who get bitten, perhaps by teaching people to stay away from wild animals.
-That will reduce the incidence of human rabies symptoms, OTBE (Other Things Being Equal).
-This is consistent with all of our hypotheses; it doesn’t disprove them.
+As a contrasting example, suppose we intervene to reduce the number of people who get bitten, perhaps by teaching people to stay away from wild animals.
+That will reduce the incidence of human rabies symptoms, OTBE1 (Other Things Being Equal).
+This is consistent with all of our hypotheses, so it neither proves or disproves anything.
 Remember, causation is disproved if we can remove the alleged effect without removing the alleged cause, and that didn’t happen in this scenario.
 Both variables declined together, so nothing is disproved.

 Most cause-and-effect relationships involve multiple factors.
 Sometimes there are factors in series: You get rabies symptoms if you get bitten and the animal was infected and you don’t get treatment.
 Sometimes there are factors in parallel: you can cause a piece of paper to separate into two pieces by ripping it or cutting it with a knife or cutting it with scissors.

 We must be careful when testing causation hypotheses if there are multiple factors involved, as we see from the following scenario: Suppose we intervene by vaccinating a bunch of people, and then take some more data.
 We find a reduction in the number of people with rabies symptoms, without any reduction the number of people bitten by wild animals.
-This disproves the hypothesis that getting bitten is the sole causative factor ... but we already know that non-immunity is not the sole causative factor, so we must formulate a new hypothesis involving multiple factors in series.
+This disproves the hypothesis that getting bitten is the sole causative factor, so we must turn our attention to hypotheses that multiple factors in series.

 Things get very tricky if there are are multiple low-probability factors in series, or if there are multiple high-probability factors in parallel.

 Note 1: Of course all the rabies hypotheses considered here are oversimplified – but they are not wrong and could be used as the basis of non-ridiculous (albeit imperfect) policy decisions.